-Stormwater infrastructure is envisaged see drawing G5215BA-CE-102-A, G5215BA-CE-110-A and G5215BA-CE-111-A of Appendix L to be provided by the developer -.
-All necessary precautions will be taken to prevent erosion.
+Stormwater infrastructure is envisaged as per drawing G5215BA-CE- 102-A, G5215BA-CE-110-A and G5215BA-CE-111-A of Appendix L1 and the Stormwater Management Plan (Appendix P)

 Design Philosophy

 Stormwater management will be according to recommendations contained in the Red Book i.e., Guidelines for Human Settlement Planning and Design as compiled by the CSIR.
 The principals of SuDS will further be considered to minimise the amount and impact of stormwater leaving the site.